rcornwell/sims/SEL32/README.md

 This is an automated installation of MPX 3.6 to disk.
-A 300MB system disk volume (user36p2udp0) and a 600MB work disk volume (user36s1udp1) are initialized and then the file systems are created and loaded using the volumgr.
+A 300MB system disk volume (user36p2udp0) and a 600MB work disk volume (user36s1udp1) are initialized and then the file systems are created and loaded using the volmgr.
 The user sdt tape contains system and user files that are loaded to multiple directories.
 The second disk is initialized and formatted and only a system directory defined.
 The disk is mounted as the volume "work" as the 2nd disk drive.
 The installed MPX system